 Brian didn’t list this as one of his options, but I’m including it because it is a requirement in most situations.

-People often forgo having an emergency fund, making the assumption that if they have enough investment assets, that an emergency fund is unnecessary.
+People often forgo having an emergency fund, making the assumption that if they have enough investment assets, an emergency fund is unnecessary.
 They may also feel that an emergency fund is a bad investment because the rate of return on supersafe assets is so low.

-By an emergency fund is not an investment, and shouldn’t be judged by the same criteria.
+But an emergency fund is not an investment, and it shouldn’t be judged by the same criteria.
 It’s generally about having money available just in case.
 After all, we never know what life has in store, and having some extra cash available is a way of keeping small problems from turning into big ones.

-And even though an emergency fund isn’t investment, it still represents an important part of your investment portfolio.
+And even though an emergency fund isn’t an investment, it still represents an important part of your investment portfolio.
 It’s really a form of insurance that protects you from having to tap into your investments when an emergency situation crops up.

-For most people, it’s recommended to have something like three months living expenses in an emergency fund.
+For most people, it’s recommended to have something like three months of living expenses in an emergency fund.
 Starting this fund should be a priority, especially if you are a new or small investor.